clanfear/CSSS508/Lectures/Week8/CSSS508_week8_strings.md

 ====================================================================================

 A general programming term for a unit of character data is a **string**, which is defined as *a sequence of characters*.
-In R the terms "string" and "character data" are mostly interchangeable.
+In R the terms "strings" and "character data" are mostly interchangeable.

 In other languages, a string often also refers a *sequence* of numeric information, such as binary strings (e.g. "01110000 01101111 01101111 01110000").